English masonry and garden traditions corral LANZA atelier's Serpentine Pavilion

 by Pranjal MaheshwariPublished on : Jun 03, 2026

 A parallel quest to know more about the wall led the team to the British county of Suffolk.
-The construction technique of the serpentine brick form was imported from Egypt to England by Dutch engineers as a solution to the ‘Brick Tax’ of the 18th-century.
+The construction technique of the serpentine brick form was imported from Egypt to England by Dutch engineers as a solution to the ‘Brick Tax’ of the 18th century.
 The technique immediately resonated with the architecture studio’s focus on craft and spatial design traditions.
 “By virtue of its sinuous shape, the serpentine wall is recognised for requiring fewer bricks than a straight wall, as its winding geometry introduces lateral support to an otherwise flimsy one-brick-wide structure,” the architects share with STIR.
-“In the hands of gardeners and built on an East-West axis, these elements become fruit-walls that soak up the heat from the southern exposure and release it at night, providing a warm agricultural environment,” they continue, reflecting on how the simple structure carries important lessons for the contemporary architecture discourse, “The structure employs less while providing more, which is a timely lesson for our current era of overconsumption.”
+“In the hands of gardeners and built on an East-West axis, these elements become fruit-walls that soak up the heat from the southern exposure and release it at night, providing a warm agricultural environment,” they continue, reflecting on how the simple structure carries important lessons for contemporary architecture discourse.
+“The structure employs less while providing more, which is a timely lesson for our current era of overconsumption.”

-For the architects, the choice of clay bricks, originating from Earth itself, connects the unquestionably contemporary structure to the primitive idea of creation from clay, which is also believed to have led to the origin of humans.
+For the architects, the choice of clay bricks, originating from the ground itself, connects the contemporary structure to the primitive idea of creation from clay, which is also believed to have led to the origin of humans.
 The earthen material is also viewed as a celebration of the English garden tradition, directly referring to the exposed brick facade of the Serpentine South Gallery, itself a former tea pavilion.
-“The 2026 Pavilion materialises the boundaries of the Serpentine lawn into a south bench and north wall,” state Abascal and Arienzo in an official release, “A serpentine wall moves through the middle of the site, transferring energy and momentum to its surroundings.
-This is our own contemporary version of a pairidaeza.
-One in which bricks are inanimate, and yet they are not without a soul.”
-The architects expanded their methodology to custom design the furniture of the pavilion from Sapele hardwood, reinforcing their belief of furniture design and architecture as an equally integral part of the design process.
+“A serpentine wall moves through the middle of the site, transferring energy and momentum to its surroundings.
+This is our own contemporary version of a pairidaeza; one in which bricks are inanimate and yet they are not without a soul,” the architects state.
+LANZA Atelier expanded their methodology to custom-design the furniture of the pavilion from Sapele hardwood, reinforcing their belief that furniture design and architecture together are equally integral parts of the design process.

 While seemingly simple in design, the temporal nature of the pavilion architecture posed certain challenges during its construction.
-“The key challenge [was] creating a fully demountable masonry wall, ensuring the Pavilion’s sustainable legacy beyond its first life,” shares Jon Leach, director at AECOM, in an official statement, “While a traditional masonry wall would be fully bonded with mortar beds, an alternative approach incorporating a slender steel subframe inside the wall was required to meet the tight project programme and to minimise damage and wastage during transportation and the demount and rebuild process”, he remarks.
+“The key challenge [was] creating a fully demountable masonry wall, ensuring the Pavilion’s sustainable legacy beyond its first life,” shares Jon Leach, director at AECOM, in an official statement.
+“While a traditional masonry wall would be fully bonded with mortar beds, an alternative approach incorporating a slender steel subframe inside the wall was required to meet the tight project programme and to minimise damage and wastage during transportation and the demount and rebuild process,” he remarks.

 Name: a serpentine